tdnguyen0403/confluence-jira-task-sync/README.md

 **ResponseValidationError for API calls: This typically means there's a mismatch between the data format your API endpoint is returning and the Pydantic response_model defined for that endpoint.

 - Check your src/models/data_models.py against the actual data returned by the underlying service.

-    - Common fix: Ensure List[str] is used where a list of strings is expected, and field names in the model match the exact field names in the returned data (e.g., root_project_key vs root_project_linked).

 - Authentication Errors (401/403): Double-check your Jira and Confluence API tokens and usernames in the .env file.
 Ensure they have the necessary permissions for the operations being performed.
 Also verify the JIRA_SERVER_URL and CONFLUENCE_SERVER_URL are correct.